 The Joyce Sports Research Collection: Boxing

-What follows is a guide to some of the more significant materials pertaining to boxing held in the Department of Rare Books and Special Collections, Hesburgh Libraries of Notre Dame.
+What follows is a guide to some of the more significant materials pertaining to boxing held in Rare Books and Special Collections, Hesburgh Libraries of Notre Dame.
 It does not include boxing materials held elsewhere in the Hesburgh Libraries, or in Notre Dame's University Archives.
 Its purpose is to provide researchers with a convenient overview of Special Collections' resources in this subject area; it does not aspire to be comprehensive.
-Items listed in these finding aids do not circulate; they may be requested and consulted in the Department of Special Collections, 102 Hesburgh Library, from 9:00 A.M. to 5:00 P.M. weekdays.
-Researchers interested in materials specifically relating to boxing at Notre Dame should contact University Archives, 607 Hesburgh Library (email email@example.com).
+Items listed in these finding aids do not circulate; they may be requested and consulted in Special Collections, 102 Hesburgh Library, from 9:30am to 4:30pm weekdays.
+Researchers interested in materials specifically relating to boxing at Notre Dame should contact University Archives, 607 Hesburgh Library.

 Title or collection descriptions on this page are linked to records, inventories, and other appropriate types of finding aid.
 The dates that follow many of the annual and periodical titles on this page indicate the span of years a given title was published; available holdings are indicated in the linked finding aid.
-Questions concerning the materials on the page may be directed to the curator of the Joyce Sports Research Collection, George Rugg (email grugg @ nd.edu; phone 574-631-6506).
+Questions concerning the materials on the page may be directed to the curator of the Joyce Sports Research Collection, Greg Bond.

 Patrons interested in RBSC's boxing materials are welcome to visit the digital exhibit Fighting Words: English and American Boxing Literature from the Joyce Sports Collection.